 -- Restore frozen plans from the table using the pgpro_multiplan_restore function

-postgres=# SELECT pgpro_multiplan_restore(query_string, hintstr, paramtypes, plan_type)
+postgres=# SELECT pgpro_multiplan_restore(query_string, sample_string, hintstr, paramtypes, 'serialized', NULL, NULL)

 FROM storage_copy;